shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 3. From the activity list, click **Until**.

-   **Until**: is an activity that is used to iterate until a condition is satisfied.
+   **Until:** is an activity that is used to iterate until a condition is satisfied.

    In our scenario, we are going to iterate and refresh the dataflow until